monitisexchange/Monitis-Java-Plugins/JMX-Monitor/Readme.md

 Note:

-  - The JMXMonitor is trying to establish a local connection with JMX of monitored application by using the application start command (if specified)
+  - The JMXMonitor is trying to establish a local connection with JMX server of monitored application by using the application start command (if specified)
     or uses the defined port number and host for both local/remote connections.
 So, you can specify one of them.
     If you are defining these both parameters then the JMXMonitor tries firstly to establish connection by using the application start command
     and if it is failed uses a port and host.